-Programming the configuration registers is done in a manner similar to programming the Flash memory.
-The WR bit in the EECON1 register starts a self-timed write to the configuration register.
-In normal operation mode, a TBLWT instruction with the TBLPTR pointing to the configuration register sets up the address and the data for the configuration register write.
-Setting the WR bit starts a long write to the configuration registers are written a byte at a time.
+Programming the Configuration registers is done in a manner similar to programming the Flash memory.
+The WR bit in the EECON1 register starts a self-timed write to the Configuration register.
+In normal operation mode, a TBLWT instruction with the TBLPTR pointing to the Configuration register sets up the address and the data for the Configuration register write.
+Setting the WR bit starts a long write to the Configuration register.
+The Configuration registers are written a byte at a time.
 To write or erase a configuration cell, a TBLWT instruction can write a '1' or a '0' into the cell.
 For additional details on Flash programming, refer to Section 6.5 "Writing to Flash Program Memory".